-In the top right panel of Figure \ref{contour_3} we plotted our posterior distribution.
+In the bottom-left panel of Figure \ref{contour_3}, we plotted the posterior distribution.
 We see immediately that both approximations are very different.
-While for model $H_0$ we obtained a single region far away of the real values of our data, for model $H_1$ we obtained two local maximum regions near the real values for our datasets (red dots).
-For this example we do not calculate the typical mean and standard deviation for our results.
+While, for model $H_0$, we obtained a single region far away of the real values of our data, for model $H_1$, we obtained two local maximum regions near the real values for our datasets (red dots).

-As the last example we compare both methods.
-Given the fact that we know \textit{a priori} the real values of our parameters for this example, we could immediately say that the method with hyperparameters is a better approximation than the case without them.
-However, we confirm this assumption by calculating the ratio $K$ between both models.
-We obtain
+Given the fact that we know a priori the real values of the parameters, we could immediately say that the method with hyperparameters is a better approximation than the case without them.
+However, we confirm this assumption by computing the ratio $K$ between both models.
+We then obtain

-which means that we have a very strong evidence that $H_1$ is better that $H_0$. \\ Finally, we can plot the straight-line inferred by model $H_0$ and the two inferred by model $H_1$.
-Considering parameters inside the two regions in the top right panel of Figure \eqref{contour_3} we obtain the bottom panel of Figure \ref{contour_3}.
+which means that we have very strong evidence that $H_1$ is better that $H_0$.
+Finally, we can plot the straight-line inferred by model $H_0$ and the two lines inferred by model $H_1$.
+Considering the parameters inside the two regions in the bottom-left of Figure \ref{contour_3}, we obtain the bottom-right panel of the same Figure.